-Our research is tackling the demands of complex and chronic health conditions, both in the UK and globally.
-We work in transdisciplinary teams to enhance well-being, prevent disease, improve diagnoses, develop new therapies and advance clinical practice.
+Our research tackles complex health problems, both in the UK and globally.
+We work across disciplines to enhance well-being, prevent disease, improve diagnoses, develop new therapies and advance clinical practice.

-You can find out more about our research projects through our Health Stories page.
+You can find out more about some of our research projects through our Health Stories page.

-The Thames Valley Clinical Trials Unit (TVCTU) is an exciting new collaboration between the University of Reading, the Royal Berkshire NHS Foundation Trust and the Berkshire Healthcare NHS Foundation Trust.
+The Thames Valley Clinical Trials Unit (TVCTU) is a collaboration between the University of Reading, the Royal Berkshire NHS Foundation Trust and the Berkshire Healthcare NHS Foundation Trust.

-To find out more about this multidisciplinary partnership, how you can get involved in clinical research and how you can benefit from the unit please visit the TVCTU website.
+To find out more, including how you can get involved in, and benefit from, the unit's clinical research, visit the TVCTU website.

 Health-related research and teaching at the University of Reading is enhancing wellbeing, preventing disease, improving diagnoses and developing new treatments, as well as informing and improving clinical practice and health governance.